drive-store/drive-store_api/README.md

 Quick description of each step :
 * Scraper : Catches product prices,
-* Database : Stores product prices,
+* Database : Stores product prices, Database is MongoDB,
 * Api : Provides REST Api to process/read Product Prices,
 * Gui : Offers a interface to interact with the Api.